nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** September 17th is the day in 1111 that Highest Galician nobility led by Pedro Fróilaz de Traba and the bishop Diego Gelmírez crown Alfonso VII as "King of Galicia".
+**<b>📌 Daily Fact:</b>** September 18th is the day in 1928 that Juan de la Cierva makes the first autogyro crossing of the English Channel.

 ---